MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/configure-saml2-settings.md

 .SYNOPSIS

-Adds a SAML 2.0 relying party trust entry for a Dynamics 365 for Customer Engagement portals website.
+Adds a SAML 2.0 relying party trust entry for a Dynamics 365 Portals website.

 .PARAMETER domain